ManoranjanSriramagiri/XAd/ReadMe.md

 				i.
 Reading data from files.
 				ii.
 Storing them in the form in memory. iii.
 Then writing the data into json files.
+#Running build <br />
+	1. build.sh -h
+		a.
+Gives the help regarding the project.
+	2. build.sh
+		a.
+Runs with default parallelization of 5
+	3. build.sh -p
+		a.
+Runs with default parallelization of 5
+	4. build.sh -p <value>
+		a.
+Runs with default parallelization of equal to value.